Cooper-Thomas1/OblivionaireOnline/phase2/phase-two-report.md

 - **Thread safety handling**
   We assume that thread safety is managed by the caller or higher-level components.
 Our functions do not modify shared global state, so internal thread-safety mechanisms would be unnecessary and potentially over-engineered for our low-level implementations.
-  `account_t` itself is not necessarily global or shared, but rather how instances of it are accessed (e.g., in `alternate_main.c`).
+  `account_t` itself is not necessarily global or shared, but rather how instances of it are accessed (e.g., in `alternate_main.~~~~c`).
 Thus, our team in implementing phase 2 are not responsible for thread safety, rather the callers.

 ### DIFFICULTIES WE ENCOUNTERED